rkzn/open-api-docs/docs/account-authentication.md

 }
 ```

-The above token will expire after 2628000 seconds from now, the expiry is in seconds which starts from the time you got the token.
+The above token will expire after 2628000 seconds from issuing time.

+The expiry is in seconds, starting from the time you got the token.

 Once your token expires you can use the refresh token to get a new access token.